-If a student is suspected of being radicalised, it must be reported to the Designated Safeguarding Officer (at Atlas this is the Centre Manager) as soon as possible.
+If a student is suspected of being radicalised, it must be reported to the Designated Safeguarding Officer (Centre Manager) as soon as possible.
 The parents/guardians will then be contacted to discuss the incident or evidence in more detail.
 A meeting will take place and it will be noted in the safeguarding file.
-The safeguarding officer will follow-up in two to four weeks to see if there has been any change in behaviour or attitude.
+The Designated Safeguarding Officer will follow-up in two to four weeks to see if there has been any change in behaviour or attitude.
 If there are then any serious concerns about potential radicalisation or extremism, the school will contact the police.